IN THE POTTERS HANDS

 THROUGHOUT THE COMING months or years, you will either cooperate or contend with the potter for His plans and purposes for your life.
 This is an absolute fact.
 You will be on the potter's wheel in the midst of circumstances at any given moment, and an opportunity will arrive to either cooperate or contend.
 To contend or cooperate, these two choices will determine your positioning for your future, no less than the purposes for you in the Kingdom of God.
 That's how strategic are our critical responses to our Father at such times.
 Meditate upon the following four ingredients that our Father uses in our lives.
 Though each stage and purpose is never bypassed, the process is greatly accelerated today due to the hour that we're in.

 1. TIME Give way to process.
 Make time, your friend, not your enemy.
-In other words, give time its due.
+In other words, give the time it's due.
 We don't know when a shooter will strike or what tomorrow will bring, let alone what any given day will hold for us.
-Nothing is more predictable than the unpredictability of our current times; let alone that God’s ways are not our ways.
+Nothing is more predictable than the unpredictability of our current times, let alone that God’s ways are not our ways.
 It’s a process!

 Time and water then go together like a farmer sowing his fields.
 This principle is at the heart of this verse, "As the deer pants for the water brooks, So my soul pants for Thee, O God.
 My soul thirsts for God, for the living God; When shall I come and appear before God?
 (Psalms, 42:1-2).
 Then these familiar words come to us from the Lord in Matthew 5: 6 "Blessed are those who hunger and thirst for righteousness, for they shall be satisfied."